J-Lmb/Property24_REST_API/README.md

 ### Running the App
 To start the application follow these steps:
 - Clone the repository
-- Ensure that you have all pre-requisite
+- Ensure that you have all pre-requisites
 - cd in project folder
 - npm start